 Getting Set Up to Take Advantage of Level Three Payments

-Processing Level 3 transactions requires the capture of 15 to 20 additional line items on top of the data normally recorded on Level 1 card purchases.
+Processing Level 3 transactions require the capture of 15 to 20 additional line items on top of the data normally recorded on Level 1 card purchases.
 Those line items include things like invoice numbers, unit prices, item descriptions, and more.
 It’s a lot of data to capture, and doing it manually is a headache at best, and an enormous time-sink at worst.
 Luckily, some electronic payment processors, like BAMS, can automate the capture and reporting of Level 3 data, allowing merchants to reap all the benefits of accepting Level 3 payments with none of the nightmarish manual data management.

-With that in mind Level 3 processing isn’t appropriate for all businesses.
+With that in mind Level 3 processing, isn’t appropriate for all businesses.
 At BAMS, checking for Level 3 optimization eligibility is part of our five-step price comparison process and one of the first steps in all of our partnerships.
 In addition to reduced fees, merchants that do begin accepting Level 3 cards open up a whole new world of high-end clients that other companies simply don’t have access to, so contact us today to find out how we can help your business begin accepting these valuable payments